fratajcz/speos/docs/source/benchmarking.rst

 Evaluating the Benchmark
 ------------------------

 Once your benchmark is finished, you should end up with a results file that contains detailed performance results for all models and metrics.
-In our case, it is called ```cardiovascular_bioplex_layers.tsv```` and should look more or less like this:
+In our case, it is called  :obj:`cardiovascular_bioplex_layers.tsv` and should look more or less like this:

 .. code-block:: text
     :linenos: